 With cold weather approaching, fall is often your final chance to seal your home’s exterior.
 Because most insects—and bug-carrying pests like mice—require only the smallest openings to enter our homes, this step is absolutely crucial to keeping your home pest-free this autumn.
 Checking both inside and outside, use caulk, cement or another suitable material to fill all cracks and holes.

 Check the following: Baseboards, window sills, doorways, light switches, outlets, fixtures, vents, basements, roofing, utility lines, piping, attics, faucets, walls, and foundations.
-Screens or seals should be used to ensure windows and doorways remain firmly closed as well; be sure to repair or replace any damaged screens.
+Screens or seals should also be used to ensure windows and doorways remain firmly closed.
+Make sure to repair or replace any damaged screens or seals you come across.
 For additional protection, consider installing a rubber seal at the base of your garage door, and weather stripping on any sliding doors in the home.
-Open drains can also be sealed using fine metal mesh.
+Open drains can also be sealed using fine metal mesh or stoppers.

 In addition to shutting out bugs, installing a chimney cap will help keep rodents, birds, bats and other insect-carrying hosts out of your home.
 This is important, because as the weather cools wild animals will look to enter your home in search of warm shelter.

 Pets and people are a common vehicle for bugs to enter our homes—even in fall.
 Before and after going outdoors for walks, hikes, dog park visits, etc, it’s important to guard yourself and your pets against biting bugs like fleas and ticks (always check your pets for ticks, too!).
-Carrying a small bottle of non-toxic bug repellent in your purse or pocket makes this process easier.
+Carrying a small bottle of Cedarcide Original in your purse, pocket, or gear bag makes this process super easy.

 Making your yard inhospitable to pests will greatly reduce the number of bugs you find indoors during the fall months.
-We recommend treating your yard with a non-toxic outdoor pesticide.
 Here’s how to do it: